JozefJarosciak/JavaScrabbleSolver/src/README.md

 # Description
 The following Java Scrabble Solver finds the highest ranking Scrabble words based on entered letters (up to 7).

-It's using embedded HSQLDB to look for words.
+It's using embedded HSQLDB to look for words in English dictionary that contains 119,772 words.

 # Requirements
 Java 8